- Many small businesses could only last 27 days on their cash reserves.

 - You can improve your business’s financial resilience by increasing your credit access and using better cash-flow management strategies.

 - This article is for small business owners who want to understand how long their company could survive without additional revenue and how to bolster their staying power.

-New research from the JP Morgan Chase Institute finds that many small businesses are living month to month, and the median small business has only enough cash in the bank to last 27 days without additional funds.
+Research from the JPMorgan Chase Institute finds that many small businesses are living month to month, and the average small company has only enough cash in the bank to last 27 days without additional funds.

-"It is well known that small businesses are a critical driver of economic growth, but the consistency of their growth is in question if they're living month to month," Diana Farrell, president and CEO of the JPMorgan Chase Institute, said in a statement.
+“It is well known that small businesses are a critical driver of economic growth, but the consistency of their growth is in question if they’re living month to month,” said Diana Farrell, founding president and CEO of the JPMorgan Chase Institute at the time of the study, in a statement.

-The number of days businesses can survive without bringing in any money varied widely among industries:
+How long businesses can survive without bringing in any money varies widely among fields.